MohammadJRanjbar/Deep-Learning-Course/README.md

 ## Course Description

 This course offers a comprehensive exploration of foundational principles in Deep Learning.
 It begins with a focus on basic concepts, starting from single-layer neural networks, gradually progressing through Convolutional Neural Networks (CNNs), Faster R-CNNs, and Recurrent Neural Networks (RNNs) including Long Short-Term Memory (LSTM).
-Continuing forward, it delves into advanced architectures such as Transformers, and culminates with Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
+Continuing forward, it delves into advanced architectures such as Transformers and culminates with Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).

 ## Table of Contents

 Please find below a brief overview of the contents of this repository:
+1. `HW1/`:
-1. `HW1/`: This directory comprises implementations of simple perceptron and Adaline networks for the Iris dataset.
-Additionally, it includes the implementation of a paper on autoencoders and knowledge distillation applied to the MNIST dataset.
+   - Madeline and Adeline: Implement simple perceptron and Adaline networks for the Iris dataset.
-2. `HW2/`: This directory contains code and answers for Assignment 2, which focused on conditional probability, binomial probability, geometric random variables, Poisson random variables, and using ggplot2 for data visualization.
-3. `HW3/`: This directory contains code and answers for Assignment 3, which focuses on Hypothesis testing, Confidence Intervals, error types I and II, calculating power, and calculating confidence intervals for the Galton dataset.
-4. `HW4/`: This directory contains code and answers for Assignment 4, which focuses on ANOVA, t-distribution, comparing two means, Multiple Comparisons, and Bootstrapping.
-5. `HW5/`: This directory contains code and answers for Assignment 5, which focuses on  Inference for Proportion, Independence Tests(chi-square test), and Inference for Proportion.
-6. `HW6/`: This directory contains code and answers for Assignment 6, which focuses on regression and goodness of fit.
-7. `Final Project/`: Here, you can find code related to the projects completed as part of the course requirements.

-## HW1

-### Madeline and Adline
-Hello
-#### DAC
-Hello
-## HW2
-## HW3
-## HW4
-## HWEXTERA
-## HW5
-## HW6
+   - DAC: Deep Autoencoder-based Clustering: Implementation of DAC, a general deep learning framework for representation learning.
+   - Knowledge Distillation on MNIST: Implementation of knowledge distillation applied to the MNIST dataset.

+2. `HW2/`:
+   - Implementation of CNN-based Facial Affect Analysis on Mobile Devices.
+   - Implementation of An Efficient CNN Model for COVID-19 Disease Detection Based on X-Ray Image Classification.

+3. `HW3/`:
+   - Fine-tuning segment anything model.
+   - Implementation of faster RCNN from scratch.

+4. `HW4/`:
+   - LSTM for Time series data.
+   - Implementation of Stacked CNN - LSTM approach for prediction of suicidal ideation on social media.

+5. `HW5/`:
+   - Fine-tuning HuBERT for emotion recognition on ShEMO: Sharif Emotional Speech Database.
+   - Fine-tuning BERT.

+6. `HW6/`:
+   - Implementation of Controlvae: Controllable variational autoencoder.
+   - Implementation of GANs: Wasserstein GAN and Self-Supervised GAN.

+7. `HWEXTERA/`:
+   - Fine-tuning using LoRA on the MultiNLI dataset.
+   - Implementation of A Convolutional Neural Network Model for Credit Card Fraud Detection.

 ## Disclaimer

 This repository is for archival and reference purposes only.
 The code here might not be updated or maintained.
 Use it at your own discretion.